ocean-tracking-network/biologging_standardization/examples/braun-blueshark/Blue-shark-standardization.md

 ## Level 1 -\> 2

-This step converts from “raw” location data to a more filtered and QC’d version of the “raw” data.
-Note that only very minor filtering is done at this stage to remove erroneous positions, but the location data is still the “raw” data.
+This step converts from decoded (e.g. unprocessed) location data to a more filtered and QC’d version of the position data.
+Note that only very minor filtering is done at this stage to remove erroneous positions, but the location data is still otherwise unprocessed.

 ``` r
 ## list of all level 1 data files